mawahab/logisim-evolution/README.md

 ## Missing/untested features

-* The current version also support VHDL generation although the correctness of generated VHDL was not tested yet.
+* The current version also support VHDL generation although the correctness of generated VHDL was not fully tested yet.

 * The editor does not fully supports input/outputs with wordlength greater than one, especially for SAT checks

-* Checker does not verify that all states have different binary codes, not that code size (in # bits) is consistent with the number of state on the FSM.
+* [FIXED] <del>Checker does not verify that all states have different binary codes, not that code size (in # bits) is consistent with the number of state on the FSM<del>.

 ## Editing logisim-evolution in Eclipse